oli-h/DVB2Java2Web/README.md

 - Receive and decode all those DVB-tables
 - Send the decoded values via JSON and WebSocket to the Web-UI
 - Web-UI collects the single infos to a "whole view" and presents it

+## code structure
+- package `ch.oli.ioctl` contains the JNA-native stuff - especially lots of "Java'ized" C-structs from the Linux DVB C-Header-Files
+- package `ch.oli.decode` contains my first implementations of various DVB-decoders (they simply print to text-console) and helpers
+- package `ch.oli.web` contains the Spring-Boot application which makes use of the other packages